 From a borrowers perspective, apart from the process of approval and disbursal, the rate of interest is also an important factor to consider.

 The education loan approval process in public sector banks is bit tedious but the rate of interest is quite low.
 Private sector banks and NBFCs are quicker and also liberal in limits but it (may have) higher costs.
-Some of the leading banks in offering education loan includes Dhanlaxmi Bank, Andhra Bank, Oriental Bank of Commerce, Union Bank, Axis Bank, and Punjab National Bank.
+Some of the leading banks in offering best education loan includes Dhanlaxmi Bank, Andhra Bank, Oriental Bank of Commerce, Union Bank, Axis Bank, and Punjab National Bank.

 State Bank of India’s effective rate of interest at present is 10.45%, which is at 1-year MCLR (7.95%) plus a spread (2.50%).
 For HDFC Credila, the effective rate is calculated with the benchmark lending rate (BLR) plus a spread.
 Current BLR is 11.85% and spread is determined by the risk profile in each case.